The Main Difference

 Frequently Asked Questions

-Which is better for a diver traveling with a non-diver?
+Which is better for a diver who wants total independence?